dstl-lab/onboarding/week-3.md

 > Goals
 >
 > - Learn rationale behind React
-> - Understand why we use JS bundlers
+> - Understand why we use JS bundlers and become familiar with `vite`, our bundler of choice
+> - Learn Typescript rationale and basics
 > - Create a basic React app

 ## React Basics